jbwincek/Plie/design_ideas.rst

 Some version of Model View Controller, Model ViewModel View, or presentation abstraction control

-Developers Notes About This Document
+Developer's Notes About This Document
 ____________________________________

 * This is a living document / my scratch pad for reasoning about Plié